 Broad and restrictive features form a hierarchical relation: A languoid with a

-The occurrence of a particular feature does not imply anything about other features, whether they are part of the same hierarchy or not.
+Apart from that, the occurrence of a particular feature does not imply anything about other features, whether they are part of the same hierarchy or not.
 For example, the observation that Norwegian Nynorsk has a

 - Norwegian Nynorsk